jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 Translation Lookaside Buffer
 ----------------------------

-- MMU stores (caches) recently use translations
+- MMU stores (caches) recently used translations
 - Translation lookaside buffer (TLB) is used to improve performance

 Caches